paulllee/lamp-setup/README.md

 # LAMP Setup Installation

-Run the following commands to download and run the LAMP setup script!
+Run the following commands in your Linux command line to download and run the LAMP setup script!

 ```
 cd